MatzoMT/cs1302-arcade/REFLECTION.md

    Piece.
 As it is likely that I will encounter bugs not previously addressed or may have forgotten a component in one of the chess piece classes, this will likely mean that I will branch a lot in this aspect in order to return to previous code to revise them.

+## Deadline 2 - TUE 2020-12-08 (Dec 08)

+1. Work that has been completed for this deadline included finishing all technical aspect of each piece class, as well as creating a tester class to test the movement and capturing ability of each piece that has not yet been finished.
+This deadline has also seen the creation of a ChessBoard class representing the state of the board in terms of piece location as well as a ChessGame class defining key methods that form the gameplay, such as methods checking for check positions.
+The work for this deadline differed from the first deadline plan in that I was unable to complete all aspects of gameplay, and as a result, I have not yet started on GUI programming, even though that was the intended goal for this deadline.
+2. For the next deadline, it is imperative that all parts of my chess gameplay are complete and that I have a working GUI for my chess application.
+3. The main issues I have encountered is being able to check whether the king is in check, since the only method I can think about has been incredibly difficult to implement.
+Another issue is dealing with JavaFX since I have only experimented very briefly with JavaFX and the starter code since the rest of my chess game is incomplete.